 “The Arabian has demonstrated a unique ability to consistently pass on its desirable traits,” says Meyer.
 “For centuries, nearly all light horse breeds and some draft and warmblood breeds have used the Arabian horse to develop or improve their breed.
 The Arabian’s ability to influence other breeds is well demonstrated by today’s Thoroughbred racehorses.
 Genetic testing has proven that 95 percent of all modern Thoroughbred racehorses trace to [one of these foundation] stallions.
 The mighty Secretariat traced to all three of the foundation stallions.”

-Rise and Fall of the Arabian
+Rise and Fall of the Arabian Horse in History

 In the 1800s, influential Arabian stud farms were established all over Europe.
 The historic Crabbet Arabian Stud in England, founded by 15th Baroness Wentworth Lady Anne Blunt and her husband, Wilfred Blunt, produced horses that contributed to the spread of the Arabian breed to Russia, Poland, Australia, Egypt, and North and South America.

-In the United States, Randolph Huntington started what is considered to be the first purebred Arabian breeding program in 1888.
+In the United States, Randolph Huntington started what is considered to be the first purebred Arabian horse breeding program in history, established in 1888.
 Later, 45 Arabian horses exhibited at the 1893 Chicago World’s Fair inspired further interest in the breed in America.
 This led to the formation of the first stud book and the Arabian Horse Club of America registry in 1908, now known as the Arabian Horse Association.
 Subsequent breeding farms and importations in the early and mid-1920s led to further growth of the breed in the United States.
 Davenport Arabians and Kellogg Ranch, which was established by cereal tycoon W.K.
 Kellogg, were two of the breeding farms that moved to the forefront of the industry at that time.

 “In the late 1800s and early 1900s, several wealthy American entrepreneurs became enthralled with the history, beauty, athletic ability and unique human-animal bond that the Arabian horse represented,” says Meyer.
 “They began importing Arabian horses from the Middle East and Europe.
 These horses were not only used to cross with indigenous horses, but they were also used to establish herds of breeding stock to preserve a source of purebred Arabians here in the United States.